Best Places to Practice Mindfulness in Kansas City: Parks, Studios, and Quiet Spots

 Mindfulness is important to Intuitive Eating because:

-Mindfulness is also important to talk therapy, EMDR, and other modalities because it gives the client the ability to gather information about their inner world so that they can make sense of it.
+Mindfulness is also important to talk therapy, EMDR, and other therapy modalities because it gives the client the ability to gather information about their inner world so that they can make sense of it.
 Practicing mindfulness is key to being well outside of sessions.
-In fact, I often prescribe it as homework in the beginning of working with somebody.
+In fact, I often prescribe mindfulness as homework in the beginning of working with somebody.
 It helps to regulate the nervous system and provides feedback about how stress is impacting them.
 I often, if clients are open to it, recommend learning the basics of mindfulness meditation which can help build that “noticing muscle” I talk about so often.

 Explore the Loose Park Rose Garden for Mindfulness

-1. Loose Park: Walking Trails and Sensory Mindfulness
+Loose Park: Walking Trails and Sensory Mindfulness

 The gorgeous rose garden (if you can catch it in bloom) is a great place to practice sensory mindfulness.
 How do they look?
 Feel?
 Smell?
 Shaded benches provide a great space to sit and relax and possibly close your eyes while you take inventory of how you are feeling physiologically.

-2. Theis Park & Nelson-Atkins Lawn: Art, Nature, and Stillness
+Theis Park & Nelson-Atkins Lawn: Art, Nature, and Stillness

-3. Swope Park: Solitude and Somatic Tracking
+Swope Park: Solitude and Somatic Tracking

-4. Kauffman Memorial Garden: A Floral Sanctuary for Reflection
+Kauffman Memorial Garden: A Floral Sanctuary for Reflection

-Mindfulness & Meditation Studios in Kansas City
+What Are Some Mindfulness & Meditation Studios in Kansas City?

 1. True Love Yoga: Trauma-Informed and Body Positive

-This yoga studio is an inclusive, welcoming, trauma-informed space that celebrates every body.
+True Love Yoga in Kansas City is an inclusive, welcoming, trauma-informed space that celebrates every body.
 If you’re somebody who has historically struggled with body image or difficulty cueing in to body sensations, this is the place for you!

 2. Megan’s Yoga Tribe: Breathwork and Community Healing